ericmatthys/spacegray-oceanic/README.md

-# Spacegray
+# Spacegray Oceanic Next

 A set of custom UI themes for Sublime Text 2/3.
 It's all about hype and minimal.
-Comes in different flavors with accompanying [Base16](https://github.com/chriskempson/base16) color schemes.
+Comes in different flavors with accompanying [Oceanic Next](https://github.com/voronianski/oceanic-next-color-scheme) color scheme.

 ***